Washington Crossing Reenactment: What to Expect at the Historic Event

 Troops crossing the Delaware River

-While the Christmas Day crossing is the most well-known, there are actually two opportunities to see the reenactors make their way across the river.
+While the Christmas Day crossing is the most well-known, there are actually two opportunities to see the reenactors make their way across the Delaware River.

-Each year on a Sunday in mid-December, Washington Crossing Historic Park hosts the first crossing.
-This event is a rehearsal for the one that happens roughly two weeks later.
-While the Christmas crossing is free to attend, the first crossing has a small fee.
-The cost is $8 for adults and $4 for children (ages 5-11), and there is a family rate of $20 that covers admission for two adults and two children.
+Each year on a Sunday in mid-December, Washington Crossing Historic Park hosts the first crossing roughly two weeks before Christmas.
+While the Christmas event is free to attend, the first crossing has a fee.
+The cost is $9 for adults and $5 for children (ages 5-11), and there is a family rate of $25 that covers admission for two adults and two children.

 The reenactors are committed to authenticity